Shades of Gray: Abraham Milestone’s Revenge

 She strolled inside the small building, with the two local police officers trailing cautiously behind.
 Cobwebs lay thick in the corners and dust covered the red-upholstered pews.
 The footprints on the floor led the trio straight down the center aisle to the altar, and to a strange collection of artifacts laid out in a circle on the carpet.
 Nixon knelt down and examined them closely.

 “Just as I suspected,” she said, turning the rusted buttons, buckles, and bullets around in her hand.

 Ron and the other police officer positioned themselves so that they looked at the artifacts from over the agent’s shoulders.
 “What?”
 Ron asked, skeptically.
 He didn’t believe this FBI agent knew as much as she tried to let on.
 “Let me guess, we’ve uncovered a rogue posse of antique dealers.”

 “We always find these where meth dealers reside,” Agent Nixon replied, ignoring the officer’s last comment.
 “They go out and look for this stuff at battlefields when they’re strung out because they can’t sleep, but I’ve never seen any in a circle like this before.”

 “You just might, if you disturb those stones,” a gravelly voice yelled from somewhere behind the altar.

 Read the exciting conclusion to this story and more in Shades of Gray: Strange Tales from the Old Dominion, now available exclusively on Amazon Kindle.
 Order it today.

-Posted on June 26, 2017, in Fiction and tagged American Civil War, Civil War Stories, Fiction, ghost stories, Kindle, Norfolk, Old Dominion, Shades of Gray, short stories, Virginia, Virginia Beach.
+Posted on June 26, 2017, in Fiction and tagged American Civil War, Civil War Stories, Fiction, Ghost Stories, Kindle, Norfolk, Old Dominion, Shades of Gray, short stories, Virginia.
 Bookmark the permalink.
 Leave a comment.